New Hampshire Rental Lease Agreement Templates (6)

 • Tenants may terminate due to habitability issues after notifying the landlord.

-• 30-day notice required for month-to-month leases.[3]
+• 30-day notice is required for month-to-month leases.[3]

 Landlord’s Access to Property